Static and Dynamic BART for Rank-Order Data: Introduction

 The proposed ROBART and ARROBART models are tested on static and dynamic synthetic datasets, respectively, highlighting the superior performance against their linear counterparts as well as other existing methods.
-The proposed models are then used to forecast NCAA Division I football poll data, of which Fig.~\ref{fig:NCAA_data} shows the time series provided by a single pollster.
-We find strong evidence supporting the dynamic nonlinear ARROBART model against the dynamic linear and static counterparts, thus suggesting the importance of accounting for temporal persistence and nonlinearities.
+The proposed static models are then applied to three datasets about sushi and movie preference data and election results, followed by two applications of the dynamic model to the rankings from the Economic Complexity Index (ECI) rankings and the 2022 NCAA pollsters displayed in Fig.~\ref{fig:Econ_NCAA_data}.
+We find evidence supporting the superior performance of ROBART and ARROBART in the static and dynamic settings, respectively, relative to their linear counterparts, which suggests that it is important to account for both temporal persistence and nonlinearities.

-The remainder of the article is organized as follows: Section~\ref{sec:model} provides an overview of the Thurstone model and illustrates the ROBART and the ARROBART models.
+The remainder of the article is organized as follows: Section~\ref{sec:model} provides an overview of the Thurstone model and illustrates the ROBART and ARROBART models.
 It also provides a theorem describing the filtering and smoothing distributions for ARROBART.
 Section~\ref{sec:inference} presents a Bayesian approach to inference.
-Section~\ref{sec:simulations} investigates the performance of our methods on simulated data, then Section~\ref{sec:application} shows the results of an application to real data on NCAA College Football team rankings.
+Section~\ref{sec:simulations} investigates the performance of our methods on simulated data.
+Section~\ref{sec:application} includes applications to three static ranking data sets and a time series of Economic Complexity Index rankings.
 Section~\ref{sec:conclusion} concludes the article.